mwbowers/mwbowers.github.io/reference/expo/qsys-expo-tags/numeric-value-styles.md

 ---
 title: NumericValueStyles enum
+description: Sets or gets the named style used when the InteractionStyle is Slider, indicating the position of the numeric input display.

 ---

 Sets or gets the named style used when the InteractionStyle is Slider, indicating the position of the numeric input display.